 Some of you might prefer to read the required texts as eBooks.
 You should feel free to do so.
-Many of the books ordered at the NYU bookstore are available as eBooks from various Internet vendors (Amazon, eReader, Fictionwise, iBooks, etc.).
+Many of the books ordered at the NYU bookstore are available as eBooks from various Internet vendors (Amazon, Kobo, iBooks, etc.).

-In addition, I have made all of the Blackboard readings available in the "Course Documents" tab as eBooks.
-They are combined into zip files that are amalgamations of all the assigned texts on Blackboard.
+In addition, I have made all of the NYU Classes readings available in the "Resources" tab as eBooks.